 In the second part of the report, we will explore an alternative approach that explains the behavior as a result of the exercise of upstream market power and the attempt, by the owner of an upstream bottleneck, to maximize its monopoly rent.
 Typically, maximizing short-run profit will not require the exclusion of efficient downstream retailers, but the behavior may involve exploitative pricing.
-A margin squeeze test6 may be violated if the technologies or products of the downstream retail competitors differ from those of the upstream monopoly, and particularly so if they are more efficient.
+A margin squeeze test may be violated if the technologies or products of the downstream retail competitors differ from those of the upstream monopoly, and particularly so if they are more efficient.
 We will see that while banning margin squeeze helps the downstream competitors, this may not always benefit consumers or society as a whole.

 Distinguishing between these two economic approaches highlights the dual nature of a theory of harm for margin squeeze.
 On the one hand, a margin squeeze can be viewed as an exploitative abuse by dominant firms.
 One the other hand, it can be viewed as an exclusionary practice that is predatory by nature.
-Such a distinction indeed appears in many policy discussions, where the practice is sometimes presented as a form of predation and sometimes as a form of discriminatory pricing - because the implicit internal transfer price is lower than the price charged to competing retailers ary conduct by dominant undertakings (2009/C 45/02).
+Such a distinction indeed appears in many policy discussions, where the practice is sometimes presented as a form of predation and sometimes as a form of discriminatory pricing - because the implicit internal transfer price is lower than the price charged to competing retailers when a squeeze is observed.
+This distinction sheds also some light on the source of divergence between the US and the EU, as the former has always been more reluctant than the latter when addressing issues associated with the exploitation of market power.